Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Public WithEvents Txt As TextBox

-Class Module Properties are normally declared with Private scope, to ensure that their value is not changed from other programs, and access to them is allowed through Public Property Procedures.
+Class Module Properties are normally declared with Private scope, to ensure the integrity of their values, and access to them is allowed through Public Property Procedures.
 This approach will ensure that the value received through the Property Procedure is valid before assigning it to the Property.
-But we are on the learning curve and it is ok this way for now.
+But for now, we are on the learning curve.

 The rest of the Event Procedure Code is similar to what we normally write on the Form Module.
 But, one thing you might have noticed is that we are not using the original Textbox name Quantity as the prefix in the Event Procedure subroutine name: Private Sub txt_AfterUpdate()